 The state bird of South Carolina, the Carolina wren actually inhabits a far larger range than just that small state.
 These are one of the largest wrens in North America, and their bold songs and rich, warm colors make them a favorite of many birders, both in the field and in the backyard.

-- Bill: Long, dark above and slightly paler below, slightly decurved
+- Bill: Long, dark above and slightly paler below, curved very slightly downward

 - Size: 5.5 inches long with 8-inch wingspan, stocky build, compact body, large head